mikblack/MiniBaz2020-HackMD/README.md

 :point_up: Got to the link above, and we'll work through the content.

-Once we're donw, we'll come back here and work through the rest of the material on this page.
+Once we're done, we'll come back here and work through the rest of the material on this page.

 ### Some other cool things